blockia-ir/Desktop-App/README.md

 Linux icon sets will be generated automatically based on the macOS icons file or common icon.png.
 ```

-# Customize the Main / Right menu
+# Customize the main/right menu
 There are two menu types
 ```bash
 Main application menu – menu-config.js